Dendermonde nursery attack: Victims

 Initial reports on Belgian television suggested that five people had been killed and twenty others had been injured, with government officials only confirming the death of one adult and one child.
 This number was later increased, as another infant had died from the injuries he had sustained.
 It has also been reported that some of the surviving children have needed plastic surgery due to serious mutilations.

 Investigation

-A massive search operation was mounted, and a man was captured by police a short while later, in the nearby town of Lebbeke.
+A massive search operation was mounted, and a man was captured by police an hour later at 11:25 a.m., in the nearby town of Lebbeke.
 Having been wounded during his capture, the man was taken to a hospital in Aalst, Belgium.
-Police reported that he was carrying a list of nurseries, which they suspect he may have been planning to attack as well.
+Police reported that he was carrying a list of nurseries and riding in direction of another day care in Dendermonde, which they suspect he may have been planning to attack as well.